DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/99 How To/20 Specify a file's GUID.md

-Use the [valueChanged](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Events/#valueChanged) event to generate a unique identifier for a file before uploading and pass it as a parameter to an upload URL.
+Use the [valueChanged](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Events/#valueChanged) event to generate a unique identifier for a file before it is uploaded and pass it as a parameter to the upload URL.

 **See Also:** [DataGrid - How to use FileUploader as a cell editor](https://github.com/DevExpress-Examples/DataGrid-How-to-use-FileUploader-as-a-cell-editor).